Fleckism/SecurityPlus/My linked notes/Escrow.md

-Escrow refers to archiving (saving, storing, storage) the key used to encrypt the customer's backups with your company as a third party.
+- Escrow refers to archiving (saving, storing, storage) the key used to encrypt the customer's backups with your company as a third party.
 The risk is that an insider attack from your company may be able to decrypt the data backups.
 This risk can be mitigated by requiring M-of-N access to the escrow keys, reducing the risk of a rogue administrator.
+- In key management, the storage of a backup key with a third party.